geodynamics/citcoms/README.md

 ### Quick start for Mac OSX

+Note that the following instructions assume you have MacPorts (https://www.macports.org) installed.
 In principle you can use either Open MPI or MPICH as an MPI distribution to run CitcomS.
 However, unfortunately the LLDB (debugger) prefers Open MPI, whereas valgrind prefers MPICH.
 Therefore I install both MPI distributions and switch between them using ```sudo port select --set mpi```.

 #### Install build tools: